vanlehn/LaitsV3/documentation/activities.md

     * The units
   * Clicking on the node opens the node editor with all fields disabled and filled in with author's values except for a new field called "current value" which the student must fill in.
     * We will need to either allow expressions or some rounding factor or some other scaffolding so that students do not get the answer wrong because they rounded differently than the system.
+    * Even better would be to make the Current Value box be a drop-down menu that is populated with the correct value and enticing incorrect values (traditionally called "foils").
+Foils should be generated automatically by combining the node's inputs in incorrect ways (e.g., - instead of +) or using values from other nodes in the model with the same units.
   * The expression field is always given, however it will be hidden initially and may be revealed by clicking on it.
+Seeing this click in the log file will indicates that the student needed a little extra help on this node.
-  * After the current value is filled in:
+  * After the current value is filled un, the Current Value widget may turn color.
+  * When the node editor is closed:
     * The node border becomes solid, and depending on the feedback mode may become colored as well.
     * Arrows leaving that node will be highlighted (depending on the feedback mode ?)